Lynda Garland

 Lynda Garland (born 13 October 1955) is a scholar and professor at the University of Queensland.
-Her research focuses on females images in the Late Antiquity period and Byzantine Society.
+Her research focuses on female images in the Late Antiquity period and Byzantine Society.

 Biography

 Professor Lynda Garland is currently the Honorary Research Associate Professor in Classics at the School of Historical and Philosophical Inquiry at the University of Queensland, Australia.
 She was the professor of Ancient and Medieval History at the University of New England (Australia).
 Garland has also been teaching at the University of New England, New South Wales and working as the Head of the School of Humanities at the University of New England, Armidale.

 Professor Garland studies the history from the Classical Antiquity to the Early Middle Ages.
 Her own research focuses on women, especially the imperial princesses and empresses, and their relationship and status within the family and society in the Byzantine period.
 At the same time, she has collaborated with Professor Matthew Dillion at the University of New England and collected social and historical documents of Ancient Greece and Rome.
 The primary documents are translated into English and compiled into sourcebooks for students and scholars in Greek and Roman History to study and use for reference.